 - Credit unions

-I looked for checking accounts that had these six must-have features:
+Look for a checking account that has these six must-have features:

 - Free direct deposit